Kequc/kequtest/readme.md

 Clear a module from the cache, this will force the module to be loaded again the next time it is required.

-Modules are automatically uncached at the end of the current block.
+Modules are automatically uncached at the end of the current container.
 This could be used manually if you wanted to uncache between, or during tests.

 ```javascript
 let mainLib;